loyada/typedpy/docs/stubs.rst

 ----------------------------------------------------
 1. Create a directory that will be designated for Python stub files in the project.
 I use ".stubs".
 2. Mark the directory you created as "sources" directory in the "project structure".
+3. Add the stubs directory to your .gitignore file.
 3. Set up a new file watcher, with the following configuration:

 .. image:: images/Screenshot1.png

-4. Optional - You might want to change the scope to include/exclude certain files, although you can achieve the same with the "-x" command line option.
+4. Recommended option - change the scope to include/exclude certain files/directories, although you can achieve the same with the "-x" command line option.